codesnippetspro/code-snippets/readme.txt

 Plugin updates will be posted on the [plugin's homepage](http://cs.bungeshea.com) ([RSS](http://cs.bungehea.tk/feed/)).

 * Snippets are stored in the `wp_snippets` table in the WordPress database (the table name may differ depending on what your table prefix is set to).
-* Code Snippets will automatically clean up its data when deleted through the WordPress dashboard
+* Code Snippets will automatically clean up its data when deleted through the WordPress dashboard.

 You can also contribute to the code at [GitHub](https://github.com/bungeshea/code-snippets).

 == Upgrade Notice ==

+= 1.4 =
+Better code highlighting and improved multisite support

 = 1.3.2 =
 Check out Code Snippet's new website: http://cs.bungeshea.com